Event box

 Artificial Intelligence and the Role of Libraries In-Person

-This fall, we’re planning a special program in celebration of National Friends of Libraries Week, which takes place October 19–25.
+This fall, join us on Thursday, October 23 at 5:00 p.m. in the Information Commons, 4th floor, for a special program, co-sponsored by the University Libraries and Alumni Relations, in celebration of National Friends of Libraries Week, which takes place October 19–25.

 Speaker: